L1nk404/Course-Notes-Hub/Assemblyx86/obisidian/Numbers.md

 	int	$0x80
 ```
 ### SIMD Integers
-**SIMD** (Single Instruction, Multiple Data) is a technique used in computer architecture that allows a single instruction to perform the same operation on multiple pieces of data simultaneously. **SIMD integer operations** specifically apply SIMD techniques to **integer data types**.
+**SIMD** (Single Instruction Multiple Data) is a technique used in computer architecture that allows a single instruction to perform the same operation on multiple pieces of data simultaneously. **SIMD integer operations** specifically apply SIMD techniques to **integer data types**.
 ##### What is SIMD
 In SIMD, multiple data elements are **packed** into a single **wide register**, and operations are performed on these elements **in parallel**.
 This parallelism can lead to significant performance improvements in tasks that require repetitive calculations on arrays or vectors of data, such as image processing, audio processing, scientific simulations, and more.
 #### SIMD Registers in x86 Architecture